EthanTsui/uitox-fight-game/README.md

 Uitox Fight!
 0.1
 ================

-A simple javascript game using html5 canvas and object-oriented javascript to implement.
+This is a simple javascript game implemented by using html5 canvas and object-oriented javascript.

 The purpose of this game is FOR FUN :) !!!